 Will running a red light increase my insurance rates?

 In this case, the insurance company may choose to treat the ticket like a traffic violation—but they may not.
 If state laws work in your favor and your insurance company lets you off the hook, you might not have to pay more for your insurance.

 What if I don’t have other violations on my record?

-Many insurance providers will forgive your first-time offense as long as you have no other serious violations on your record.
+Many insurance providers will forgive your first-time traffic offense as long as you have no other serious violations on your record.

 Most insurance companies will also reward drivers for maintaining a clean driving record.
-Some offer accident forgiveness programs that essentially ignore your first at-fault accident so it won’t raise your insurance premium.
+Some offer accident forgiveness programs that essentially ignore your first at-fault accident so it won’t raise your car insurance premium.

-If you have violations on your driving record, you still have options to help minimize the negative impact on your insurance premiums.
+If you have violations on your driving record, you still have options to help minimize the negative impact on your insurance premiums:

-You always have the right to contest a traffic ticket.
+Fight the ticket: You always have the right to contest a traffic ticket.
 If you decide to fight your ticket, the case could be thrown out.
 Alternatively, a judge may choose to reduce your fine or take fewer points off your license.
 Note that if you lose, you’ll end up paying more to go to court.

 Some insurance companies consider red-light violations minor offenses while others consider them major offenses.
 Drivers with major offenses are considered higher risk and therefore pay higher premiums.